SeaDve/Kooha/README.md

 3. Click the build button at the top once the project is loaded.

+### Meson

-### Prerequisites
+#### Prerequisites
 The following packages are required to build Kooha.
-These are not needed when you used GNOME Builder as it automatically take cares of the required dependencies.
+Note that these are not needed to be installed on your device when you use GNOME Builder because it takes care of the required dependencies.

 * meson
 * ninja